On the Generalised Langevin Equation for Simulated Annealing: Proofs

 \subsection{Proof of Dissipation}

-To see that $H(t)$ dissipates over time, it will helpful to be able to pass a time derivative under the integral sign in $H(t)$, which would be straightforward for compactly supported smooth integrands but is not so for $H(t)$.
-Lemma \ref{eta} constructs compactly supported functions that when multiplied with the integrand in $H(t)$ gives sufficient properties for retrieving a bound on $\partial_tH(t)$ after passing the derviative under the integral sign.
+Lemma \ref{eta} below constructs a sequence of compactly supported functions that are multiplied with the integrand in $H(t)$.
+It gives sufficient properties for retrieving a bound on $\partial_tH(t)$ after passing the derviative under the integral sign and passing the limit in the sequence of approximating initial densities.
+The key sufficient property turns out to be (\ref{etaprop}) below.\\ Let $\varphi_k$ be given as in \eqref{molli},